adanieljohnson/SWP_student_writing_guide/006-Modifying_guide.Rmd

 1. Go to the __[GitHub repository](https://github.com/adanieljohnson/SWP_student_writing_guide)__ and open the `versions` subfolder.
 2. Download the `HTML_files.zip` and `images.zip` archives to your local computer.
 3. Open the two archives on your local machine.
-4. Move the unpacked images folder INSIDE the HTML_files folder.
+4. Move the un-zipped `images` folder INSIDE the HTML_files folder.
 4. Upload the `HMTL_files folder` (along with the Images sub-folder) to a web site or page that students can access.
 5. Test the copy by opening the `Index.html` page.
 The index uses relative HTML links, which means all links in the Table of Contents should connect to their appropriate pages.
 6. If the index page opens others correctly, check that images are being displayed correctly.